-When analyzing mammography services, it is evident that large proportion of facilities offering mammography services is concentrated in the Central Zone of São Paulo municipality.
+When analyzing mammography services, it is evident that large proportion of facilities offering mammography services is concentrated in the Central Zone of Sao Paulo municipality.
 This area hosts multiple public and private tertiary hospitals, cancer centers, clinics and diagnostic centers.
-A large proportion of the screening mammography in the municipality of São Paulo is conducted in the Central Zone.
-Some of the public and charity hospitals and clinics with the highest volume of screening mammography services in this area include State Referral Center for Women called also Perola Byignton Hospital (13,923), Hospital Das Clinicas Da FMUSP (11,984), Ambulatório Penha-Maurice Pate (11,926), and Santa Casa De São Paulo Hospital Central (8,942).
+The large proportion of Sao Paulo Municipality's screening mammography is conducted in the Central Zone.
+Some of the public and charity hospitals and clinics with the highest volume of screening mammography services in this area include State Referral Center for Women called also Perola Byignton Hospital (13,923), Hospital Das Clinicas Da FMUSP (11,984), Ambulatorio Penha-Maurice Pate (11,926), and Santa Casa De Sao Paulo Hospital Central (8,942).
 There is also number of public facilities in this area providing on average 5,000 screening mammograms per year.